 Distributions made to Montgomery County Public Schools (MCPS) and to others are recorded as expenses at the time the commitments to give are made and all conditions have been met.
 All other expenses are recognized when incurred.
-Expenses are reported as decreases in unrestricted net assets.
+Expenses are reported as decreases in net assets without donor restrictions.